 During your Main Phase, you can banish a pair of equal valued Spell cards from your hand and/or field to draw, salvage, and/or recruit 2 cards.
 If you salvage a pair of Spell cards, those two cards cannot be banished together as a pair for the rest of the turn.

-During your Main Phase, you can banish from your hand and/or field 4 of a kind of Spell cards (using all 4 suits) to draw, salvage, and/or recruit 4 cards.
+During your Main Phase, you can banish from your hand and/or field 4 of a kind of Spell cards (using all 4 suits) to draw 1 card, salvage 1 card, recruit 1 card, and add any 1 card from the Void to your hand, excepting any of the cards just banished for the 4 of a kind (unlike using a 6, you need not declare it).
 In addition, you can burn 1 player and heal 1 Damage Counter.

-When using 3 or 4 of a kind, you can choose the order of events (e.g. for 4 of a kind draw 2, heal, salvage the card that was healed, burn, recruit 1).
+When using 3 or 4 of a kind, you can choose the order of events (for example, you can salvage or recruit a healed Damage Counter).
 Each player can only be burned once per turn, and can only be healed 1 Damage Counter per turn.
 A player cannot be burned for their 6th and final Damage Counter.

 During your Main Phase, you can discard from your hand and/or field a straight of 3 Spell cards (3 in a row) of any suit combination to draw 3 cards.
-If all three cards in the straight are of the same suit, you can draw a 4th card.
-You can only gain this extra draw once per turn per suit.
+If you discarded a straight flush (3 in a row of the same suit), you can also do 1 of the following: